 An allusion means you’ve come up with a fancy phrase to try to compare or talk about something in a more amusing way.
 You can write “reading that post was horrid” or you can write “reading that post was like eating garbage out of the trash can of a fly.”
 I almost wrote “gag a maggot” but that’s an old phrase that someone else came up with; what I wrote first was original (it had better be).

 Sometimes it pays to be less straightforward with your language and give it a bit of flair, and allusions are the easiest way to go.
 Truthfully, they’re the one thing you can steal from someone else without retribution; that is unless I wrote it.

 5. Mention something about you.

 You know how I said don’t tell everything about yourself?
 That part is true, but there are things you can tell about yourself sometimes while trying to make a point about something.

 For instance, I happen to be diabetic.
 I’ve talked here and there about the issue, my ups and downs and different things I’ve tried or gone through.
-I don’t wear it as a badge of honor but it’s something I can talk about because it’s real, and by talking about it I feel I help others come out of the shame of being diagnosed at some point (everyone feels shame initially, as if they did something wrong, which isn’t always the case) and offer hope, as well as a bit of humor and honesty, on the topic.
+I don’t wear it as a badge of honor, but it’s something I can talk about because it’s real.
+By talking about it, I feel I help others come out of the shame of being diagnosed at some point (everyone feels shame initially, as if they did something wrong, which isn’t always the case) and offer hope, as well as a bit of humor and honesty, on the topic.

 This part leads into my next point.

 I’m thinking someone is going to say something like “but I write about artificial grass; how do I fit something about myself into a topic like that?”
-Hey, if I could fit in something personal while talking about the topic of forensic loan analysis, you can do it about almost anything.
+Hey, if I could fit in something personal while talking about the topic of forensic loan analysis (one of these years I’m going to find that article), you can do it about almost anything.